Downlink Performance of Superimposed Pilots in Massive MIMO systems: Effect of Pilot Contamination on the Downlink

-With optimized values of $ \rhoD{}{}^2 $ and $ \rhoP{}{}^2 $, $ \spMse_{\vIdxOne,\vIdxTwo} $ reduces proportional to the square root of the number of antenna elements and achieves its CRLB asymptotically.
+Thus, with optimized values of $ \rhoD{}{}^2 $ and $ \rhoP{}{}^2 $, the component of the $ \spMse_{\vIdxOne,\vIdxTwo} $ resulting from transmitting data alongside pilots reduces proportional to the square root of the number of antenna elements.
 This behavior is in contrast to \eqref{eqn:cpMse}, wherein $ \cpMse_{\vIdxOne,\vIdxTwo} $ is independent of $ M $.
-Consequently, the reduction in MSE also leads to an improved DL SINR performance with respect to \eqref{eqn:cpDlSinr}, which can be seen as follows.
-Substituting \eqref{eqn:rhoPUlOptimal} and \eqref{eqn:rhoDUlOptimal} into \eqref{eqn:spDlSinr}, the expression for the DL SINR can be written as
+Consequently, the reduction in the NMSE also leads to a higher DL throughput, as shown below.